What Should Every Gap Year Planner Know?

 Going About Your Gap Year on Your Own

-Traveling solo comes with many benefits as you can see in this video:
+Travelling solo comes with many benefits as you can see in this video:

 A primary benefit of a gap year is freedom.
 While everyone is in a college dorm, you get to be somewhere else of your choice.
 In addition, a gap year lets you experience some risks, such as taking on a challenge.
 Please pick up an activity that gives you immense satisfaction when you succeed at it.